The next step in the evolution of completely disregarding that your poi are on fire.

 Once you've drilled the tether chamber in each wooden ball, grab a small piece of cardboard, your stirring stick, the epoxy, and your tethers.
 I'd also recommend a paper towel or preferably a wet wipe as the epoxy can get messy.

-Snip the ends off the epoxy, detach the plastic cap piece from the center of the plunger.
-Squirt a small amount (~20% max) onto the cardboard, aiming for an equal amount from each side, and get ready to work relatively quickly before the epoxy can harden.
+Snip the ends off the epoxy and squirt around 20% of it onto the cardboard, aiming for an equal amount from each side, and get ready to work fairly quickly before the epoxy can harden.

-Stir the resin and hardening agent together until they're completely mixed, and then carefully scoop the epoxy into the hole in your first wooden ball until it's about two-thirds full.
+Stir the epoxy's resin and hardening agent together until mixed, then carefully scoop it into the hole in your first wooden ball until it's about two-thirds full.
 Now push the tether firmly down into the hole (some epoxy will probably ooze out, just let it happen) and screw in a clockwise, righty-tighty fashion until you feel the screw eye screw all the way into that smaller hole in the bottom of the chamber and the tether stops turning easily.
 Wipe any excess epoxy off the face of the ball around the tether, lay the ball and tether on a piece of cardboard to dry, and repeat with the second ball, mixing more epoxy if needed.

 Step 4: Get Knotty